-It is difficult to predict how long construction material prices increases and associated shortages will persist.
-The situation is not likely to stabilise before Q1 2022 and some sectors, like infrastructure, are likely to continue to be exposed to materials-related risks into the longer-term.
-Implementing the above-described steps will not make clients and contractors immune to cost hikes, but enhanced transparency and a more equitable sharing of these risks, when they occur, will help manage price increases and mitigate the consequences.
+It is difficult to predict how long construction materials price increases and associated shortages will persist.
+The situation is not likely to stabilise before Q1 2022 and some sectors, such as infrastructure, are likely to continue to be exposed to materials-related risks in the longer-term.
+Implementing the above steps will not make clients and contractors immune to cost hikes, but enhanced transparency and a more equitable sharing of these risks, when they occur, will help manage price increases and mitigate the consequences.